Invite and add new users

-- The email invite with the link and personal message will be sent to each of the provided email addresses, the invitees are supposed to join a project via this email invitation.
+- The email invite with an invitation link and personal message will be sent to each of the provided email addresses, the invitees are supposed to join a project via this email invitation.

 - The link in the mail invite is valid for 7 days.
 After this time, or if the user has misplaced the original email, you can resend an invite.

-Each invited user with its email address is now listed in the "Users" tab as pending until they accept the invitation to join the project.
-Anyone who has requested project access appears here too.
-To see whether it is invitation or approval that is pending, hover over the "Information" icon at the email address.
+Each invited user with its email address is now listed in the "Users" tab as pending with the "Information" icon until they accept the invitation to join the project.

 You can already review and manage access rights of the invited user(s) whilst they are in pending status.